 Communicating Science Virtual Workshop: Thursday, October 29, 2020 from 10:00 am to 12:00 pm.

 Students will learn the art of storytelling and how to communicate science to the general public.
 Guest Speaker: Dr. Jennifer Lewis, Professor at George Mason in Environmental Science and Policy and Producer at Que Sera Sera Films.
 Space is limited and will be available on a first-come, first-served basis.
 Schools that participate in this workshop are required to submit an entry for Challenge 2.
 Registration for this workshop will be open from September 30th until October 27th at 5:00 pm.
-To register, please click here – NOW OPEN!
+To register, please click here – Closed on October 27, 2020.

 This workshop will highlight how plants are not only beautiful to look at but are traditionally used to create natural remedies for the treatment of many common ailments.
 Guest Speaker: Dr. Cassandra Quave, Curator of the Emory University Herbarium and Associate Professor of Dermatology and Human Health at Emory University.
 Space is limited and will be available on a first-come, first-served basis.
 Schools that participate in this workshop are required to submit an entry for Challenge 6.
-Registration for this workshop will be open between Wednesday, December 16th to January 12th at 5:00 pm.
-To register, please click click here – COMING SOON!
+Registration for this workshop will be open between Wednesday, January 6th to January 19th at 5:00 pm.
+To register, please click here – Closed on January 19, 2021.